-Research in my lab focuses on several important areas at the interface between molecular cell biology and medicine:
+Research in the Lodish laboratory focuses on several important areas at the interface between molecular cell biology and medicine:

 What ties all of these projects together is their focus on the basic cell and molecular biology of genes and proteins important for human physiology and disease.

 Introduction Erythropoietin (Epo) is the principal regulator of red blood cell production; Epo is produced by the kidney in response to low oxygen pressure in the blood.
 Epo binds to Epo receptors on the surface of committed erythroid CFU-E progenitors, blocking apoptosis (programmed cell death), their usual fate, and triggering them to undergo a program of 4 - 5 terminal erythroid cell divisions and differentiation.
 We showed that the first two cell divisions, concomitant with differentiation from CFU-Es to late basophilic erythroblasts, are highly Epo-dependent; differentiation beyond this stage, involving chromatin condensation, ~1-2 terminal cell divisions, and enucleation, is no longer dependent on Epo but is enhanced by adhesion of the cells to a fibronectin matrix.
 Following condensation of chromatin and subsequent enucleation reticulocytes (immature red cells) are released into the blood.
 During this terminal differentiation about 400 erythroid- important genes are induced; over many years we have identified many novel transcription factors and cofactors, splicing protein, chromatin modifying proteins, and enzymes in metabolic pathways including heme biosynthesis, that are essential for red cell formation.